Paying for residential care or a care home

 Once you have chosen your care home, you will need to decide how you are going to pay for your care fees.
 If you have been assessed to pay full cost for your residential or nursing care, there are 2 options available to you:

-1. You can choose to make your own financial arrangements independently of the council, or
+- Choose to make your own financial arrangements independently of the council

-You should speak to your financial assessment officer if you are interested in applying for deferred payments.
-You should always seek independent financial advice.
+- speak to your financial assessment officer if you are interested in applying for deferred payments

 Contact us